-Mission, Vision, Core Values
+Mission, Vision, Values

 Windward Community College is the youngest of seven public community colleges in Hawai'i governed by the Board of Regents of the University of Hawai'i.
 The campus is located at the foot of the majestic Koʻolau range in Kāneʻohe on the island of Oʻahu.
-It opened in the fall of 1972 with 525 students and had a Fall 2020 enrollment of 2,300 students.
-The College offers both liberal arts and career and technical education programs.
+It opened in the fall of 1972 with 525 students and had a Fall 2019 enrollment of 2,520 students.
+The College offers both liberal arts and vocational education programs.